arindampradhan/blog_rupter/_posts/2014-07-25-Introduction-to-vim.md

 You will see the number lines in vim and backgruound changed.And type "teh" a common spelling mistake.You will see them automaticaly get corrected.

-If you don't see them.Then probably vim may not opening .vimrc at startup and you need to manually configure it.
+If you don't see them.Then probably vim may not be opening .vimrc at startup and you need to manually configure it.
 TO check hit  &ltESC&gt :scriptnames.
 See if there is a vimrc is mentioned.If not google about how can you configure vim startups to point to .vimrc.You will probably find a lot of commands and solution online.